 Assessment: Three written papers in Year 11.
 Paper 1: Non-calculator, Paper 2 & 3: Calculator

-Cohort dependent we prepare students for one of the above examinations with the aim of introducing students to the power and elegance of advanced mathematics.
+This is a Free-Standing Mathematics Qualification which is at GCSE level, whilst not actually a GCSE.
+From 2020 it will be assessed using grades 9-1.
+Depending on the cohort, we prepare students for Further Mathematics with the aim of introducing students to the power and elegance of advanced mathematics.
 This allows students to experience the directions in which the subject is developed post-GCSE and develop confidence in using mathematical skills in other areas of study.
 We feel that this course benefits able students who are thinking of undertaking A level Mathematics or other mathematically based subjects post 16.

-Assessment: (Additional) One written paper, (Further) Two written papers at the end of Year 11.
+Assessment: Two written papers at the end of Year 11.

-Assessment: Three equally weighted written papers at the end of Year 13.
+Assessment: Three written papers at the end of Year 13

 Other courses offered: Advanced Extension Award Edexcel (Mathematics 9801), Preparation for STEP and MAT examinations.

-To further enrich our student¹s enjoyment and understanding of mathematics, pupils from all years have the opportunity to take part in the UKMT Mathematics Challenges in school and the regional UKMT Team competitions held locally.
-Year 7 students are given the opportunity to visit the annual Mathemagic event held at Techniquest, Cardiff and Year 9 students are encouraged to participate in The Royal Institution Maths Masterclasses run by the University of Gloucestershire.
-These introduce the girls to ideas they wouldn¹t normally cover in their mathematics classes and so hopefully inspire them to continue their mathematics study further.
+To further enrich our students’ enjoyment and understanding of mathematics, pupils from all years have the opportunity to take part in the UKMT Mathematics Challenges in school and the regional UKMT Team competitions held locally.
+Year 9 students are encouraged to participate in The Royal Institution Maths Masterclasses run by the University of Gloucestershire.
+These introduce the girls to ideas they wouldn’t normally cover in their mathematics classes and so hopefully inspire them to continue their mathematics study further.
 Key Stage 4 students have opportunities to attend events aimed to inspire and encourage them to consider going on to study AS/A level Mathematics and Further Mathematics as well as activity and problem solving days run by The Further Mathematics Support Programme.
 Advanced level students are given opportunities to attend revision courses, problem solving days and courses that will help them to prepare for the STEP and AEA examinations.